prometheus/prometheus/docs/configuration/configuration.md

   [ <oauth2> ]

 # Optional AzureAD configuration.
-# Cannot be used at the same time as basic_auth, authorization, or sigv4.
+# Cannot be used at the same time as basic_auth, authorization, oauth2, or sigv4.
 azuread:
   # The Azure Cloud.
-If blank, the default cloud considered is AzurePublic.
+Options are 'AzurePublic', 'AzureChina', or 'AzureGovernment'.
-  [ cloud: <string>]
+  [ cloud: <string> | default = AzurePublic ]

   # The client id of the Azure managed identity.
   [ client_id: <string>]

 # Configures the remote write request's TLS settings.
 tls_config: